narbehaj/ssl-checker/README.md

 Finally, if you want to export JSON's output per host in a separate file, use `-J/--json-save`.
 This will export JSON's output per host.

 # As a Python Module

-Import the `ssl_checker.py` into your Python script and use it as a module.
+Install with pip or import the `ssl_checker.py` into your Python script and use it as a module.

+`pip install python-ssl-checker`

 ```python
 from ssl_checker import SSLChecker